Home » 22 BEST THINGS TO DO IN UBUD – The Complete Guide

 Where to stay in Ubud

 If you want to stay in central town, there are many great options for hotels, guesthouses and resorts.
 Despite it can get very busy in the centre of Ubud, you can still find peace and serenity in most accommodations.
-For example Adiwana hotels has a few great options in and around Ubud with jungle or rice field view.
-But also further away from town there are many amazing luxury jungle resorts, perfect for honeymooners or luxury travellers.
+And there is accommodation for every budget.
+From really luxury, high end resorts such Four Seasons and Aman, to the affordable but still comfortable resorts such as Adiwana hotels which has some great options in and around Ubud with jungle or rice field view.
+Further away from Ubud town there are many amazing luxury jungle resorts to choose from.
+Perfect for honeymooners and luxury travellers.
 But for the smaller budget there are also loads of options in guesthouses where you can rent a big room for a small price.

 Explore the Tegalalang rice terrace

 The Tegalalang rice terraces are one of the main tourist attractions in Bali and must be on your Bali itinerary!
-It’s a perfect morning walk through the rice fields.
+It’s a perfect morning walk through these famous Bali rice fields.
 The Ubud rice terraces are impressively cut out into walls of the valley with up to 10 tiered levels of rice paddies and cascading water throughout.
 You will see the local farmers doing their daily routine harvesting the rice and maintaining the valley which makes it very enjoyable and picturesque for visitors.
+Visiting the Tegallalang rice terraces and doing a rice fields walk is a must do in Bali.
+During this activity you can get a great sense of the local culture.

 The Goa Gajah temple, also known as the Elephant Cave, is a historical archaeological site which dates back to the 11th century.
 The temple is sacred and was built to pray and meditate.
 When you enter the temple through the cavernous mouth of a demon, you will see fragmentary remains of the lingam, the phallic symbol of the Hindu god Shiva.
 The entrance fee is 15,000 IDR per person.